Bad reviews hurt your sales.

 We do the work.
 You keep the revenue.

 Four steps.
-48-hour filing target. $0 in success fees until the 1-star is gone.
+Timing depends on Amazon and provider availability. $0 in success fees until a removal is verified.
 Here's the case file as it happens.

 “This product sucks.
 DO NOT BUY”